A Meta-Learning Method for Estimation of Causal Excursion Effects to Assess Time-Varying Moderation: A Meta Learning Approach to Moderation Analysis

 \begin{theorem}[Asymptotic property of the R-WCLS estimator] Under Assumptions \ref{ass:po}, \ref{ass:directeffect}, and \ref{ass:p_correct}, given invertibility and moment conditions, the estimator $\hat\beta^{(R)}_n$ minimizes \eqref{eq:r-wcls} is consistent and asymptotically normal: $\sqrt{n}(\hat\beta^{(R)}_n - \beta^\star) \rightarrow \mathcal{N}(0,\Sigma_R)$, where $\Sigma_R$ is defined in Appendix \ref{app:r-wcls}. \end{theorem}

-Theorem \ref{thm:asymptotics_r} is stated for a general choice of the plug-in estimator \( g_t(H_t) \).
-For implementation, \( g_t(H_t) \) could either be specified a priori (e.g., via an oracle) or estimated empirically via supervised learning algorithms with cross-fitting.
+Theorem \ref{thm:asymptotics_r} applies to any plug-in estimator $g_t(H_t)$, which can be prespecified or empirically estimated using supervised learning with cross-fitting.

 A key feature of the R-WCLS criterion is its ability to learn the nuisance function $\mathbf{g}$ without prespecifying features to build a parametric working model.
 The advantage of ML orthogonalization is that it can estimate more complicated functions with input of high-dimensional data.
 It can learn interactions and nonlinearities in a way that it is hard to encode into a linear working model.
 Furthermore, some ML algorithms, especially those based on decision trees, are more flexible and easier to implement compared to linear regression.

-For more detailed discussion on the implementation algorithm, improved efficiency, and its connection with other meta-learners, please refer to Appendix \ref{app:R-WCLS}.
-Motivated by the semiparametric efficient influence function \citep{robins1994}, we extend the R-WCLS criterion to a more efficient version with details provided in Appendix \ref{app:ar-wcls}.
+For further details on implementation, efficiency, connections to meta-learners, and a more efficient R-WCLS version based on the semiparametric efficient influence function \citep{robins1994}, see Appendices \ref{app:R-WCLS} and \ref{app:ar-wcls}.